 Students may enroll for courses at a post-secondary institution.
 Funds for this enrollment will be provided by the local school district.
-Students must meet the college entrance requirements, be proficient on core areas of the lowa Statewide Assessment of Student Progress, and meet any pre-requisites required by the college.
+Students must meet the college entrance requirements, be proficient in English language arts, mathematics, and science on the lowa Statewide Assessment of Student Progress, and meet any pre-requisites required by the college.
 Post-Secondary classes may be taken at the college campus or over the Internet.

 One high school credit will be granted for every 3 hours of college credit earned.
 Grades and credits earned will be recorded on the individual's transcript and will be included in the cumulative grade point average, class rank, and credits earned toward graduation.
-Students must provide their own transportation for on campus courses.
+For all concurrent enrollment courses, we will follow grading practices of the community college/institution.